This post was most recently updated on January 6, 2022.

 Wholesome Pet Nutrition

+Part of holistic pet care is having wholesome nutrition for your dog or cat.
 Feeding time is a daily opportunity to address your pet’s health.
 Make sure your pet is receiving adequate nutrition to support their digestion, teeth, energy, and mental health.

 A well-balanced diet should include an appropriate amount of minerals, vitamins, and amino acids.
-Some pet owners might even consider switching from dry food to wet food if that makes sense for their pet.
+Some pet owners might even consider switching from dry food to wet food if that makes sense for their pets.

 How Can I Feed My Pet A Holistic Diet?